 We’re excited to announce that “Pachinko” by Min Jin Lee is our July pick for the PBS NewsHour-New York Times book club, “Now Read This.”

-In its review of the book, the Times explains that the book’s title comes from the slot-machine-like game called Pachinko that is everywhere in Japan, and which “unifies the central concerns of identity, homeland and belonging.”
+In a review of the book in The New York Times, novelist Krys Lee explains that the book’s title comes from the slot-machine-like game called Pachinko that is everywhere in Japan, and which “unifies the central concerns of identity, homeland and belonging.”

-“Lee’s stunning novel,” the Times adds, “suggests that behind the facades of wildly different people lie countless private desires, hopes and miseries, if we have the patience and compassion to look and listen.”
+“Lee’s stunning novel,” Lee adds, “suggests that behind the facades of wildly different people lie countless private desires, hopes and miseries, if we have the patience and compassion to look and listen.”

 In the coming days, we’ll post discussion questions for the book, an annotated page, and writing advice from Min Jin Lee.
 And at the end of the month, she will answer your questions on air.